 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH; conductivity; chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 7.
-All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes B. The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Yes 9.
-Consent review provision N/A N/A verall assessment of consent compliance f this consent verall assessment of administrative perfo and environmental performance in respect Not exercised Not exercised
+16. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH; conductivity; chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 17.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes 18.
+The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Yes 19.
+Consent review provision N/A N/A Overall assessment of consent compliance of this consent Overall assessment of administrative perfor Not exercised Not exercised